 But what does this mean for the classroom music educator?
 There is no doubt that assessment in music education, in and of itself, is not a bad thing.
-After all, as Swanwick (1998) long ago observed, “to teach is to assess” (p.
+After all, as Swanwick (1988) long ago observed, “to teach is to assess” (p.
 149), and in music education in England and elsewhere there is a long and proud history of doing music assessment, and getting it right, and as reliable and valid as it can be.
-The history of ABRSM and Trinity College graded examinations being strong examples of this.
-We also know that music educators are really good at formative assessment, and that this is a vital aspect of developing high quality learning outcomes in our pupils.
+The history of ABRSM and Trinity College graded examinations presents strong examples of this.
+We also know that music educators are really good at formative assessment, and that this is a vital aspect of developing high-quality learning outcomes in our pupils.
 What we are witnessing now is the all-pervading eye of neoliberalism being cast firmly over every aspect of schooling and education.
-Music education and music educators are not immune from this, and the English examples outlined in this chapter show that there are very real dangers that can accrue from too much political interference in the curriculum.
+Music education and music educators are not immune from this, and the English examples outlined in this chapter show that very real dangers can accrue from too much political interference in the curriculum.
 But there is also a danger for music as a school subject if music educators try to argue that music should stand outside such measures, as the danger becomes then that the same neoliberal reformers will simply cut music and the arts from schools, as they do not understand that which they cannot measure.
-In the UK we already have the example of the secretary of state for education warning against studying the arts: “Education secretary Nicky Morgan has warned young people that choosing to study arts subjects at school could ‘hold them back for the rest of their lives’ ” (The Stage, 2014, para.
+In the United Kingdom we already have the example of the secretary of state for education warning against studying the arts: “Education secretary Nicky Morgan has warned young people that choosing to study arts subjects at school could ‘hold them back for the rest of their lives’ ” (The Stage, 2014, para.
 1).

-So, removing the necessity for assessment from music could well be counter-productive.
+So, removing the necessity for assessment from music could well be counterproductive.
 But what would help music educators is for assessment to be placed as servant, rather than master.
 Nowhere is this truer than in curriculum time for school music lessons.

 With finite budgets, and the perils of performativity biting hard, a clear focus on curriculum would be of serious benefit to the classroom music practitioner.
 None of the egregious cases of assessment problems outlined in this chapter are the result of teachers making free choices.
 They have all been made under the constraints of externally imposed systems.
 In order for music teachers to reclaim assessment as their own, we need to look very carefully at what we think the purposes of schooling are, and what they should be.
-Whilst it can be argued that assessment is learning, the very future of the subject itself is in question if music education becomes reduced to the teaching and learning of only that which can be easily assessed.
-One of the things we know about music as a truly musical experience is that overly simplistic assessment schedules cannot possibly capture the subtleties and nuances of skilful music making, whatever the style, type, or genre.
+While it can be argued that assessment is learning, the very future of the subject itself is in question if music education becomes reduced to the teaching and learning of only that which can be easily assessed.
+One of the things we know about music as a truly musical experience is that overly simplistic assessment schedules cannot possibly capture the subtleties and nuances of skillful music making, whatever the style, type, or genre.
 After all, as Janet Mills (Mills, 2005) noted,

 As I leave a concert, I have a clear notion of the quality of the performance which I have just heard.
 If someone asks me to justify my view, I may start to talk about rhythmic drive, or interpretation, or sense of ensemble, for instance.
 But I move from the whole performance to its components.
 I do not move from the components to the whole.
-In particular, I do not think: the notes were right, the rhythm was right, the phrasing was coherent, and so on - therefore I must have enjoyed this performance.
-And I certainly do not think something such as SKILLS + INTERPRETATION = PERFORMANCE (p.
-176).
+In particular, I do not think: the notes were right, the rhythm was right, the phrasing was coherent, and so on—therefore I must have enjoyed this performance.
+And I certainly do not think something such as SKILLS + INTERPRETATION = PERFORMANCE. (p.
+176)